Weijie Xu | 徐 炜 杰

 Email: weijiexu@umass.edu

-Human cognitive system is bounded by considerable constraints, yet remarkably it functions in a seemingly effortless way.
+Our cognitive system is bounded by considerable constraints, yet remarkably it functions in a seemingly effortless way.
 My research focuses on human language as a unique window to look into this bounded nature of human mind, aiming to explain how universal cognitive principles and pressures shape the processing of linguistic signals as well as the learning and formation of linguistic knowledge.

-Before coming to UC Irvine, I obtained my M.A. in Computational Social Science from the University of Chicago, where I worked in the Language Processing Lab with Dr. Ming Xiang.
-Prior to linguistics, I obtained my B.A. in Spanish from Shanghai International Studies University in China.
+I received my Ph.D. in Language Science from University of California Irvine, working with Dr. Richard Futrell.
+Before that, I earned my M.A. in Computational Social Science from the University of Chicago, where I worked with Dr. Ming Xiang.
+Prior to entering the field of linguistics, I earned my B.A. in Spanish Language and Literature from Shanghai International Studies University in China.